-Note 1: If the length reserved (in the message length & status register) for an incoming frame is 2 bytes greater or more, the TSS463 will write the 2 bytes of the CRC field in the message string just after DATAn.

-Because the VAN frame does not content a message length, the only way for the component to know the length of the DATA field is either the message length register value, either the EOD field detection.
-When the reserved length is too large, at the moment when it detects the EOD, the TSS463 has already written the 2 bytes of the CRC field, considering these bytes as normal DATA.

-Note 2: The Mailbox RAM area is a circular buffer.
+- 1. If the length reserved (in the message length and status register) for an incoming frame is 2 bytes greater or more, the TSS463C will write the 2 bytes of the CRC field in the message string just after DATAn.
+Because the VAN frame does not contain a message length, the only way for the component to know the length of the DATA field is either the message length register value, or the EOD field detection.
+When the reserved length is too large, at the moment when it detects the EOD, the TSS463C has already written the 2 bytes of the CRC field, considering these bytes as normal DATA. - 2.
+The Mailbox RAM area is a circular buffer.
 The next location after 0xFF is 0x80.